ciziks/seal-photo-identification/README.md

 ## Overview

 Welcome to **Sealcentre Photo-Identification**!
 The current project aims to create an application that performs photo-comparison and matching of seals for the researchs in the [Sealcentre Pieterburen](https://www.visitgroningen.nl/en/things-to-do/groningen-for-kids/sealcentre-pieterburen).
-For that, we are using WildBook AI, Docker, Python and PostgreSQL.
+For that, we are using WildBook AI, Docker, Python and SQLite.

-Currently, the repository contains the Minimum Viable Product (MVP) for our project.
 This README will guide you through the setup process and provide an overview of the project structure and functionality.

 ## Requirements